Maryland

 Where You Can Vote

-• Use the Voter Location Lookup to search for a voter’s assigned polling place.
+• Use the Voter Location Lookup to search for a voter’s assigned polling place by address.
+Registered voters who have not moved can also find their polling place using the Voter Lookup tool.

 • During Early Voting, voters can vote at an early voting center in the county where they live.
-The list of early voting centers for the 2024 primary election is available here.
+The list of early voting centers for the 2024 general election is available here.

 Registering to Vote